-You must submit reports in line with the grant agreement.
+You must submit reports through the portal in line with the grant agreement.
 We will provide sample templates for these reports on business.gov.au and GrantConnect.
 We will remind you of your reporting obligations before a report is due.
 We will expect you to report on: